Your Children Will Love Funschooling with Candy Heart Lessons

 Pictured Above:

-Our day wasn’t all math related.
+Our day wasn’t all math-related.
 We had fun with some science experiments, too.
-In the first two pictures, we experimented with the rate candy hearts dissolve in various acid and base mixtures.
+In the first two pictures, we experimented with the rate at which candy hearts dissolve in various acid and base mixtures.

-The final picture shows the results of an erosion experiment.
-We placed one heart in water and let it stand still.
-The second heart was placed in the same amount of water, but we shook the container for three minutes.
-In the end, we talked about how this models why jagged rocks eventually become small, smooth pebbles.
+The final picture shows the results of an erosion experiment.ย We placed one heart in water and let it stand still.ย The second heart was placed in the same amount of water, but we shook the container for three minutes.ย Ultimately, we discussed how these models explain why jagged rocks eventually become small, smooth pebbles.

 This post contains affiliate links.